-Students complete forty-three (43) credits in coursework.
-Ordinarily the coursework is divided between the major and minor as follows: Nine (9) courses in the major (twenty-seven (27) credits); Four (4) courses in the minor (twelve (12) credits); four (4) semester-long doctoral seminars (UT 550 and UT 551) valued at one credit per semester for a total of four (4) credits.
+Students complete forty-three (43) credits in coursework, ordinarily divided as follows: Nine (9) courses in the major (twenty-seven (27) credits); Four (4) courses in the minor (twelve (12) credits); four (4) semester-long doctoral seminars (UT 550 and UT 551) valued at one credit per semester for a total of four (4) credits.
 The ratio between major-minor courses of nine (9) to four (4) may be adjusted in consultation with the advisors in either direction for reasons that are particular to each student and their project, provided that the purposes of having a major and minor are served.